LaserQueue/LaserQueue/www/config.md

 #### Default: `Move job down`
 ---
 ### `port` : `string`
+Port for WebSockets backend server
 #### Default: `8763`
 ---
 ### `priorities` : `object`
+An array of priority names, from lowest to highest
 #### Default: `Lunch/After NuVu,Low,Normal,Important,Urgent,Absolutely Required`
 ---
 ### `priority_choose` : `boolean`
 #### Default: `false`
 ---
 ### `priority_header` : `string`
+Header for priority column of table
 #### Default: `Priority`
 ---
 ### `priority_hover` : `string`
+Tooltip for priority textbox
 #### Default: `How important is this?
 The system will factor your thoughts in, but may raise or lower your cut's actual priority.`
 ---
 ### `priority_input` : `string`
+Title text for priority dropdown
 #### Default: `Choose a priority...`
 ---
 ### `priority_selection` : `boolean`
 #### Default: `false`
 ---
 ### `priority_thresh` : `object`
+Thresholds for bumping longer jobs down
 #### Default: `10,20,30,40,50,60`
 ---
 ### `recalc_priority` : `boolean`
+Whether to recalculate priority intelligently based on job length
 #### Default: `true`
 ---
 ### `recapitalize` : `boolean`
+When true, names get capitalized intelligently
 #### Default: `true`
 ---
 ### `reconnectRate` : `number`
+How frequenetly to try reconnecting to the backend when connection drops
 #### Default: `5000`
 ---
 ### `refreshRate` : `number`
+How often to poll for new data.
 #### Default: `1000`
 ---
 ### `remove_hover` : `string`
+Tooltip for job removal button
 #### Default: `Cancel this job`
 ---
 ### `send_notifications` : `boolean`